 Board of Directors

-Nicole Kempton, MPhil, Chair and Development Committee - Graduate & Professional School Alumni Affairs at Duke University
+Nicole Kempton, MPhil, Chair and Development Committee - Duke University, Graduate & Professional School Alumni Affairs

 Pam Schwingl, PhD, Secretary and Development Committee - Integrated Laboratory Systems, Inc.